Correcting misinformation on social media with a large language model: Abstract

 \section{Abstract}

-Real-world misinformation, often multimodal, can be partially correct and factual but misleading by cherry-picking, conflating correlation with causation, and using other tactics.
-Such misinformation is severely understudied, challenging to address, and harms many social domains, including democracy, economics, justice, human rights, and public health, particularly on social media, where it can spread rapidly.
-High-quality and timely correction of misinformation that identifies and explains its inaccuracies and accuracies has been shown to effectively reduce false beliefs.
-Despite the wide acceptance of manual correction, it is difficult to be timely and scalable, a concern as technologies like large language models (LLMs) make misinformation easier to produce.
-LLMs also have versatile capabilities that could accelerate misinformation correction---however, they struggle due to a lack of recent information, a tendency to produce false content, and limitations in addressing multimodal information.
-We propose \oursystem, an LLM augmented with access to and credibility evaluation of up-to-date information.
-By retrieving evidence as refutation or supporting context, \oursystem~identifies and explains (in)accuracies in a piece of content---not presupposed to be misinformation---with references.
-It conducts multimodal retrieval and interprets visual content to verify and correct multimodal content.
-Given the absence of a systematic and comprehensive evaluation approach, we propose and define 13 dimensions of misinformation correction quality, ranging from the accuracy of identifications and factuality of explanations to the relevance and credibility of references.
-Then, fact-checking experts correspondingly evaluate responses to social media content that are not presupposed to be (non-)misinformation but broadly include incorrect, partially correct, and correct posts that may or may not be misleading.
-The results demonstrate \oursystem's ability to write high-quality responses to potential misinformation---across modalities, tactics, domains, political leanings, and for information that has not previously been fact-checked online---within minutes of its appearance on social media.
-Overall, \oursystem~outperforms GPT-4 by 37\% and even high-quality responses from laypeople by 29\%.
-Our work provides a general methodological and evaluative framework to correct misinformation at scale.
-It reveals LLMs' potential to help combat real-world misinformation effectively and efficiently.
+Real-world information, often multimodal, can be misinformed or potentially misleading due to factual errors, outdated claims, missing context, misinterpretation, and more.
+Such ``misinformation'' is understudied, challenging to address, and harms many social domains---particularly on social media, where it can spread rapidly.
+Manual correction that identifies and explains its (in)accuracies is widely accepted but difficult to scale.
+While large language models (LLMs) can generate human-like language that could accelerate misinformation correction, they struggle with outdated information, hallucinations, and limited multimodal capabilities.
+We propose \oursystem, an LLM augmented with vision-language modeling and web retrieval over relevant, credible sources to generate responses that determine whether and which part(s) of the given content can be misinformed or potentially misleading, and to explain why with grounded references.
+We further define a comprehensive set of rubrics to measure response quality, ranging from the accuracy of identifications and factuality of explanations to the relevance and credibility of references.
+Results show that \oursystem~consistently produces high-quality outputs across diverse social media content (e.g., modalities, domains, political leanings), including content that has not previously been fact-checked online.
+Overall, \oursystem~outperforms GPT-4 by 37\% and even high-quality responses from social media users by 29\%.
+Our work provides a general methodological and evaluative framework for correcting misinformation at scale.